2024 Solar Incentives Guide for Manassas, VA - Tax Credits & Rebates

 How much will a solar system save me annually on my electric bill in Manassas?

-After adding solar panels to your house in Manassas, you can anticipate savings of approximately $879.89 per year, or approximately $16,717.95 over the next 20 years.
+After adding solar panels to your house in Manassas, you can expect to save approximately $879.89 per year, or approximately $16,717.95 over the next 20 years.

 When does the federal solar tax credit end?

-The order in which incentives are applied may vary depending on which incentives you are claiming but in most cases yes, you can receive multiple types of incentives for your solar project.
-Get in touch with your solar installer or a local tax professional to verify you are claiming all possible incentives and applying them in the correct order.
+The order that incentives will be applied in might vary depending on which incentives you are claiming but usually yes, you can receive multiple types of incentives for your solar project.
+Talk with your solar installer or a local tax professional to be sure you are claiming all the incentives you qualify for and applying them in the correct order.

 Can I use multiple types of renewable energy to power my home?